bumptech/nitro/docs/nitro.md

    HTTP request.
-It is also not clear how much attention ZeroMQ has paid to invalid data in the form of attacks on inbound TCP streams, integer overflows, etc.  Nitro tries to be paranoid and shuts down bad peers instead of crashing.
+It is also not clear how much attention ZeroMQ has paid to invalid data in the form of attacks on inbound TCP streams, integer overflows, etc.  Nitro tries to be paranoid and it shuts down bad peers instead of crashing.
- * ZeroMQ ROUTER sockets also have some O(n) algorithms, where n is the number of connected peers on a socket; nitro is all O(1)
+ * ZeroMQ ROUTER sockets also have some O(n) algorithms, where n is the number of connected peers on a socket; nitro is all O(1).
+   This doesn't matter much when you have 5 or 10 or 50 big server systems pushing loads to each other on a private network, but it sucks when you have 50,000 mostly-idle clients on high-latency Internet links.
  * In practice we found the "typed socket" paradigm (REQ/REP/PUSH) more of a hindrance than a help.
 We often ended up with hybrid schemes, like "REQ/maybe REP", or "REQ/multi REP".
 Also, if you want REQ/REP with multiple clients where you do some processing to produce the REP result, you'll need to chain together ROUTER/DEALER.
-   REQ/REP stacks, and make sure you carefully track the address frames.
+   REQ/REP stacks and make sure you carefully track the address frames.
-   Nitro lets you create any topology you want, and the routing is relatively abstracted from the application developer (you don't need to worry how deep or shallow you are).
+   Nitro lets you create any topology you want, and the routing is relatively abstracted from the application developer--you don't need to worry how deep or shallow you are, for example.
- * Having the routing information in special MORE frames that have implict rules (socket types X and Y "automatically" generate them, but not Z)
+ * We found having the ZMQ's routing information in special MORE frames that have implict rules that differ on the basis of socket types (DEALER will generate it, REQ will not) cumbersome.
- * Socket options have documented rules about when they take effect and when not, but these rules are not enforced by the API so they can bite you.
+ * ZMQ Socket options have documented rules about when they take effect and when not, but these rules are not enforced by the API so they can bite you.
 Nitro separates things that must be decided at construction time from those you can modify on the fly (_sub and _unsub, etc).